Stone pelting in Kashmir: Incidents

 In 2009 separatists and political party workers were believed to be behind stone-throwing incidents, which led to retaliatory fire from the police.
-An autorickshaw laden with stones meant for distribution was seized by the police in March 2009.
+An auto rickshaw laden with stones meant for distribution was seized by the police in March 2009.

 In 2016, Kashmir witnessed 2690 stone pelting incidents in various districts with Baramulla topping the list with 492 incidents followed by Srinagar and Kupwara each with 339 incidents.
 The least recorded incidents were 65 in Ganderbal.
 According to official data of state home department, North Kashmir saw the highest number of 1,248 incidents followed by 875 incidents in South Kashmir and 567 in Central Kashmir.

 On 7 September 2018, Jammu and Kashmir plainclothes policemen disguised themselves as stone-pelters and mingled among a stone pelting mob in Srinagar, resulting in the successful arrests of repeat stone-pelting offenders.
 The policemen threw stones as well as used toy guns as part of the disguise.
 This strategy had previously been used by the police in the region during the 2010 unrest in Kashmir.

-On 25 October 2018, an Indian army soldier was killed after sustaining head injuries in a stone pelting incident in Anantnag district of South Kashmir.
-The Indian army soldier was identified to be Rajendra Singh, a 22 year old from Uttarakhand.
+On 25 October 2018, an Indian Army soldier was killed after sustaining head injuries in a stone pelting incident in Anantnag district of South Kashmir.
+The Indian soldier was identified to be Rajendra Singh, a 22 year old from Uttarakhand.
 An army spokesperson said that Sepoy Rajendra Singh was part of a "Quick Reaction Team" that was providing security to a Border Roads Organisation (BRO) convoy.
-Following the event Army chief General Bipin Rawat said that stone pelters are like terrorists and must be dealt with sternly, repeating his earlier stand that the stone-pelters are nothing but over ground workers of terror outfits, “I still say the same...
-If they (stone-pelters) can kill people with such acts, are they not becoming like terrorists.”
+Following the event Army Chief General Bipin Rawat said that stone pelters are like terrorists and must be dealt with sternly, repeating his earlier stand that the stone-pelters are nothing but over ground workers of terror outfits, "I still say the same...
+If they (stone-pelters) can kill people with such acts, are they not becoming like terrorists".

 Sangbaaz Association posters

 In July 2016, posters attributed to a group of stone-pelters, calling themselves as "Sangbaaz Association Jammu and Kashmir, Azad Kashmir", were seen in Srinagar.
 The posters listed various points, including threatening to burn girls alive for riding scooters.
-The text read as - “we request all girls please don't use of scooty if we saw any girl who ride scooty we will burn the scooty as well as the girl.”
+The text read as – "we request all girls please don't use of scooty if we saw any girl who ride scooty we will burn the scooty as well as the girl".
 Kashmiri media blackened out the report of the threats, but it was carried by media agencies and houses such as Press Trust of India, The Indian Express and The Quint.
-Reacting to the blackout, Shujaat Bukhari, Editor-in-Chief of Rising Kashmir stated, "The issue is that you don’t know who is putting up these posters...
+Reacting to the blackout, Shujaat Bukhari, Editor-in-Chief of Rising Kashmir stated, "The issue is that you don't know who is putting up these posters...
 There is no authenticity."